adourian/Clinical-Trial-Outcomes/README.md

 ![image](https://github.com/user-attachments/assets/b7b4795e-66f5-4ca8-8e57-79bda40e96bb)
 > *Figure 4:* Accuracy of models

+The model performance was also similar to the more complex, GNN-based HINT model.
+This would suggest that the HINT authors' intuition, that the good performance compared to previous benchmarks is at least partly due to the integration of information rich, multi-modal data, is likely correct.

 ![image](https://github.com/user-attachments/assets/4b0db35b-eedf-4573-84a4-f489039b06b9)
 > *Figure 5:* F1 score and ROC AUC for multi-modal NN and HINT benchmark